 4 Steps to Reduce Human-Led Cybersecurity Risk

 Evidently, cybersecurity and data protection requires human buy-in.
-Otherwise, human error will negate defence-in-depth technology.
+Otherwise, human error will negate defense-in-depth technology.

 Addressing the human element of data security requires the following four steps.